PelionIoT/izuma-cloud-client-builder/README.md

 ./use-builder.sh windriver-aarch64
 ```

-you will have a pronpt like:
+you will have a prompt like:

 ```
 [windriver-aarch64]root@1aa3bd3ecb59: